-- Proposed source of material and material requirements
+- Proposed source of material and material requirements.

-- Subgrade requirements prior to and during construction
+- Subgrade requirements prior to and during construction.

-- Contractor's schedule/plan for the work
+- Contractor's schedule/plan for the work.

-- Contract requirements for separator fabric
+- Contract requirements for separator fabric.

-- Weather limitations (wind)
+- Weather limitations (wind).

-- Proper geotextile storage requirements
+- Proper geotextile storage requirements.

+- Methods and equipment to be used.

-- Required overlaps
+- Required overlaps.